 The Difference Between These Suits Can Be Summarized Into 2 Categories!

-1. Stinger Suits and Dive Skins: suitable for water temperature 20°C or 70°F and above;
+1. Stinger Suits and Dive Skins: suitable for water temperature around 20°C or 70°F and above;

-2. Wetsuits, Dive Suits and Drysuits: suitable for water temperature between -2 and 25°C or 28 to 77°F.
+2. Wetsuits, Dive Suits and Drysuits: suitable for water temperature between around -2 to 25°C or 28 to 77°F.

 1. Stinger Suits And Dive Skins: